uptonking/note4yaoo/lib-utils-gesture-beautiful-dnd-docs.md

 ## [pattern: Virtual lists](https://github.com/hello-pangea/dnd/blob/main/docs/patterns/virtual-lists.md)

 - As a general rule, you will want to start using a virtual list when your list size is more than 500 items.
-- @hello-pangea/dnd is designed to work with existing virtual list solutions and does not have it's own virtual list abstraction
+- 👉🏻 @hello-pangea/dnd is designed to work with existing virtual list solutions and **does not have it's own virtual list abstraction**
   - We have created examples for react-window, react-virtualized, react-virtuoso
 - Virtualisation libraries often have overscanning enabled by default
   - Overscanning is where a small about of non-visible items are rendered near the boundary of the window.